aryakc-compbio/EGFR-computational-drug-discovery-pipeline/README.md

 ## Key Results

+### Protein Structure Assessment Before Docking

+### Structure Selection

+The EGFR kinase domain crystal structure (PDB ID: 1M17) was selected for molecular docking and molecular dynamics studies.

+### Missing Residue Analysis

+Prior to receptor preparation, the PDB structure was inspected for unresolved residues using the `REMARK 465` section of the PDB file.

+The following missing residues were identified:

+* Residues 666–671
+* Residues 965–976
+* Residues 996–998

+### Binding Pocket Assessment

+The co-crystallized inhibitor (AQ4, Erlotinib) was used to identify the ligand-binding pocket.
+Residues within 5 Å of the ligand were examined using PyMOL.

+Key binding-site residues included:

+* LEU694
+* GLY695
+* VAL702
+* ALA719
+* LYS721
+* GLU738
+* MET742
+* LEU764
+* ILE765
+* THR766
+* GLN767
+* LEU768
+* MET769
+* PRO770
+* PHE771
+* GLY772
+* CYS773
+* LEU820
+* THR830
+* ASP831

+### Decision on Structure Repair

+Comparison of the missing residues with the ligand-binding pocket showed that all unresolved residues were located outside the active-site region and did not participate in ligand interactions.

+Therefore, missing-residue reconstruction was not performed, as it was unlikely to influence docking accuracy or binding-site geometry.
+The experimentally resolved structure was used directly for receptor preparation and subsequent docking studies.

+This assessment ensured that protein preparation decisions were based on structural and functional relevance rather than automatic residue reconstruction.

 ### Molecular Docking
 Two clinically approved EGFR inhibitors were docked against the EGFR kinase domain crystal structure (PDB: 1IVO or equivalent):